-- Rob Greer takes amazing wedding photographs.
+- I'll take amazing wedding photographs.

-- Every year Rob takes over 50,000 photographs.
-He'd like to take yours too.
+- Every year I take 100,000+ photographs.
+I'd like to take yours too.

-- Rob Greer understands the importance of family.
+- I understand the importance of family.

 How do we know that you'll do a good job?

-I've photographed more than 250 weddings since 2004.
+I've photographed 300+ weddings since 2004.
 Those varied experiences working with hundreds of different couples at hundreds of different venues lends me a level of practical and artistic experience that I'll bring to bear on your wedding day.

 But the real proof is in my vast public portfolio of wedding photography.
 And that work reflects the kind of photography you can expect from me on your wedding day.
 I also double promise pinky swear that I'll do a great job.
-If that doesn't do it for you, check out a few reviews from past clients
+If that doesn't do it for you, check out a few reviews from past clients.

-Do you provide us with digital files?
+Do you provide digital files?